mt32net/TIDILE/README.md

 In case you buy a 144leds/m strip and use 120leds (recommended), your clock will have a theoretical (perimeter) length of 0,83m.
 In reallty though I would'nd trust these strips to be exactly 1m long.
 Dealing with this is easy when you build a linear TIDILE, but for the circular version you want your strip to end exactly at the other end.

+### Flashing

+To flash the firmware first clone the git repository.
+In the `src/`directory rename or copy the `example_config.hpp` file to `config.hpp`.
+Change all the values in the file according to your needs, most importantly the number of LEDs.
+Open the project with the PlatformIO IDE and you are ready to flash your ESP.

 ## Implementation Details

 ### Enviroment Brightness Influence